fgeoffroy/-Re-Assortative-matching-and-search/README.md

 $ conda activate RescienceGeoffroy
 ```

 Create all figures in the article, which should take ca. 30sec.
-The figures are saved in article/figures for easy comparison with the figures in the text.
+The figures are saved in the `figures/` subdirectory.

 ```bash
 $ python main.py